uconneeb/systseminar/schedule.md

 We are meeting this semester (Fall 2022) on Tuesdays 1:00-2:00pm in Gant West W416.
 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

+### October 11, 2022

+TBD.

 ### October 4, 2022

-We will read the fourth chapter of the Revell and Harmon book (PGLS).
+We will read the fourth chapter of the Revell and Harmon book (estimating parameters of, and comparing fit of, Brownian motion, early-burst, and Ornstein-Uhlenbeck models).

 ### September 27, 2022